DigijEth/BaseScam/onchain-app/readme.md

 ## **Introduction**

-The Token Report Registry smart contract allows users to:
+The basescam registry smart contract allows users to:

 - **Report Suspicious Tokens**: Users can report tokens they believe are fraudulent or risky.
 - **Vote on Tokens**: Users can cast positive or negative votes on tokens.